Mr-Sithel/XIVision/README.md

 I don't take credit for all these labeled maps.
 I've collected them all over the years and made some minor updates along the way.
 I zipped these up for a complete package and provided them to the community.
-Credit goes to everyone aout there that help create these!
+Credit goes to everyone out there that help create these!